tarwn/lessthandot-hugo/blogs/content/posts/2011-05-02-windows-server-2008-r2-failover.md

 **Take-Away**

 I will probably not need to research, prepare and install a cluster from scratch anytime in the near future – I have an entire server team that takes care of that.
 However, I have a much better understanding of clustering in general now.
 I will be able to troubleshoot problems with clusters better.
 I know my way around Failover Cluster Manager.
 I could add a resource.
 I can use PowerShell commands to easily check settings.
 I can even create a Hyper V machine.
-All in all, it was a great class and I’m glad I took it.
+All in all, it was a great class and I'm glad I took it.

  [1]: http://www.google.com/url?sa=t&source=web&cd=1&ved=0CBYQFjAA&url=http%3A%2F%2Fdownload.microsoft.com%2Fdocuments%2Faustralia%2Fservices%2Fdatasheets%2FWindows_Server_2008_R2_Deploying_and_Managing_Failover_Cluster_WorkshopPLUS(4Days).pdf&ei=ekm8TfKdJtGQtgeI8JiPBA&usg=AFQjCNFfCz9b2ZWH2vfUDWO4a9TSMw-iHA
  [2]: http://support.microsoft.com/kb/302873